Single-stream Recycling in Highlands Ranch

 The more you recycle the more in rebates Pro Disposal gives back to the HRCA.

 The A-Z Recycle Guide from Tri-County Health Department is a handy list of recycling locations accepting everything from aerosol cans and printer cartridges to old fire extinguishers.
 The Resource Guide is not all inclusive and is subject to change as listed options may be added or eliminated.
 It is recommended that the company/organization providing services be contacted prior to any planned delivery of items for recycling.

 Properly and safely dispose of old electronic components that contain materials that are very harmful to our environment.
 Get rid of all that old computer clutter and do your part for a clean, safe environment!
-The HRCA hosts annual drive-through computer recycling events.
+There are community drive-through computer recycling events.
 It's easy and convenient just drive up and volunteers will help you unload all those heavy electronics.
-See Calendar.